Are you looking for ESL lessons that will help you learn English?

 Reading in English is a great way to learn the language.
 When you read, you are introduced to not only new vocabulary words, but also to the grammar of sentences.
 Reading helps you internalize how to structure sentences.

-- Penguin ESL readers are books available on Amazon that are designed to help ESL students learn English.
+- Penguin ELT readers are books that are designed to help ESL students learn English.

 - When you know enough vocabulary, reading quality literature is also a wonderful way to learn more English - and be swept up in a story as well!
 I love young adult books.
 Here are some of my favorites.